purvikpatel/FoAI-Group-Project/README.md

 3. Inference of Enemy at Given Position (Alex)
 	- Bayes Probability of who's at the square
+	- Delivarable will be a function that someone can call to give the best guess of who is at a given position.

 4. Strategy (Vikram)
 	- Utility Score based on heuristic